apache/hertzbeat/home/blog/2023-02-15-monitor-linux.md

 ## Summary

 :::tip
-This practical article took us to experience how to use the open source real-time monitoring system HertzBeat to monitor Linux indicator data.
+This practical article took us to experience how to use the open source real-time monitoring tool HertzBeat to monitor Linux indicator data.
 We can find that HertzBeat, which integrates `monitoring-alarm-notification`, is more convenient in operation and use.
 Linux can be included in the monitoring and alarm notification, and there is no need to deploy multiple components and write configuration files.
 :::

 > Only one docker command is needed to install and experience heartbeat: